tdunn891/addie-mcginty-cottage/README.md

 informs user about state changes(file has been saved, or any feedback), while they interact. prevents user error or mistakes, like the system asks user to confirm potentially harmful action(i.e. deletion). -->

-Given the basic, informational nature of the site, a linear and predictable structure is most appropriate.
-The content is all on one continuous page to encourage particularly mobile-users to view all of the content easily without having to tap/click around i.e. to prevent cognitive overload.
+Given the simple, informational nature of the content, a single page structure is most appropriate.
+The content is all on one continuous page to encourage (particularly mobile-users) to view all of the content easily without having to click around i.e. to prevent cognitive overload.
 A navigation bar is provided (which collapses into a toggler) to allow the user to quickly jump to a specific section.
-The call to action is the 'MAKE BOOKING' button in the navigation bar.
+The Call To Action is the 'MAKE BOOKING' button in the navigation bar.

+Consistency & Predictability:

+Users of holiday rental sites are are extrememly accustomed to following appropriate visual icons/cues to guide them.
+Icons have been employed consistent with those used in other booking sites to take advantage of this - icons such as Bedroom, TV, Wifi, GPS Pin to represent location etc. Web and mobile users are accustomed to a top navbar whose items collapse into a 'burger icon' on mobile devices.

 Feedback:

-- Navigation and social links change colour on hover, which encourages the user to click.
-- Enquiry user form requires that all fields (Name, Email, Enquiry) are populated and alerts the user to any fields which require attention e.g. an email address without a '@'.
-Once the submit button is clicked, a modal is shown to provide feedback to the user that their enquiry was sent successfully
+Navigation and social links change colour on hover, which shows users that they are clickable.
+The Enquiry user form requires that all fields (Name, Email, Enquiry) are populated, and alerts the user to any fields which require attention e.g. an email address without a '@' symbol.
+Once the submit button is clicked, a modal is shown to provide feedback to the user that their enquiry was sent successfully.

-Consistency & Predictability:

-- Users of holiday rental sites have been extrememly accustomed to following appropriate visual icons/cues to guide them.
-Icons have been employed consistent with those used in other booking sites to take advantage of this.
-Icons such as Bedroom, TW, Wifi, GPS Pin for location etc.
-- Web and mobile users are accustomed to a top navbar who's items collapse into a 'burger icon' on mobile devices.

 ##### Information Architecture
 <!-- Organisation, arrangement and priority of content -->